hertzmann/hertzmann.github.io/_posts/2024-05-24-fixations-vision-illusions.md

 Here are some visual illusions that, I think, are not due to peripheral visual encoding, but, just to the fact that we must move our eyes to interpret pictures, and we never seem to store the whole picture in our brains.

 So you're continually interpreting the current fixation in terms of an abstract notion of the surroundings.
-This works fine with the 3D scene or picture represents a consistent scene, but what about when the picture is impossible?
+This works fine when the 3D scene or picture represents a consistent scene, but what about when the picture is impossible?
 For example, in impossible pictures, each fixation looks reasonable, but the overall shape doesn't add up:

 <center>
 	<figure>